Center for Academic Success

 The Testing Resource Library includes study materials for the following standardized exams:

-Study resources are available on loan to any SFU student or staff member on a 3-week basis.
+Study resources are available on loan to any SFU student or staff member on a three-week basis.

 For additional information regarding Testing Center services, contact the Center for Academic Success, 814/472-3024, firstname.lastname@example.org.

 The Tutorial Services offered on campus are an important component of academic success.
 Qualified undergraduate tutors are available to all students at no charge.
-Tutorial sessions are offered on either an individual or group basis.
+The Tutoring Center, located on the third floor in the Library and Learning Commons, offers one-to-one or group sessions for students on a walk-in or an appointment basis.
+Additional tutoring sessions are held in the Stokes-Twyman Room and are also open for all Saint Francis students.
+The schedules for all tutoring sessions are available online.
 For high demand curriculums, such as Biology and Chemistry, group tutoring programs are available for the duration of every semester.
 These programs are conducted by undergraduate students who have excelled in their major and received a recommendation from their professors.
 These students are also in constant contact with professors through the semester to provide updates.

 Our program exists because undergraduate students recognize the importance of helping their peers.
 Students who are interested in becoming a tutor for the Tutoring Program must meet the following qualifications: